ElishaBentzi/E-Nation/docs/en/Social-Pact-Constitution-English.rst

 19.2.
 ^^^^^
 The circle of government is responsible for issues related to citizens, their needs and priorities.
-The benevolent dictator belongs to this organization.
+The benevolent leader belongs to this organization.

 19.3.
 ^^^^^